Diabetes in Dogs - Testing and Monitoring

 Despite drinking large quantities of water, diabetic dogs lose body water because they produce such dilute urine.
 Therefore, your dog may actually be dehydrated.
 Dehydration can be indicated on the CBC by increases in the packed cell volume (PCV - the proportion of the blood volume that is actually occupied by red blood cells), as well as increases in the total red blood cell count.

-In some severe diabetic states, lysis (rupture) of red blood cells within the blood stream may occur because of the loss of electrolytes, resulting in reduced red blood cell numbers (anemia).
+In some severe diabetic states, rupture of red blood cells within the bloodstream may occur because of the loss of electrolytes, resulting in reduced red blood cell numbers (anemia).
 Infections, particularly urinary tract infections, are common in diabetic patients.
 Increased numbers of white blood cells typically indicate the presence of infection or other inflammatory diseases such as pancreatitis.

-What might the serum biochemistry profile indicate if my dog has diabetes mellitus?
+What might a serum biochemistry profile indicate if my dog has diabetes mellitus?

 "The stress of a veterinary office visit or the mild restraint associated with obtaining a blood sample may produce a mild to moderate increase in your dog's serum glucose value."

 Occasionally, your veterinarian will see changes in serum electrolytes.
 Electrolytes are the mineral components of serum and include sodium, chloride, and potassium.
 They are involved in many of the body's daily functions, such as nerve conduction and maintenance of proper hydration.
-Because of the large volume of dilute urine that diabetic dogs produce, excessive amounts of electrolytes may be lost in the urine.
+Diabetic dogs may lose excessive amounts of electrolytes in the urine because of the large volume of dilute urine that they produce.
 Such losses can result in rare but serious complications.
-For example, severe deficits in phosphorus may result in ruptured red blood cells within the blood stream.
+For example, severe deficits in phosphorus may result in ruptured red blood cells within the bloodstream.

-The liver-related enzymes ALT (alanine aminotransferase) and AST (aspartate transaminase) may be increased mildly in diabetic dogs and may reflect mild liver cell damage related to decreased blood flow from dehydration.
+The liver-related enzymes ALT (alanine aminotransferase) and AST (aspartate transaminase) may be slightly increased in diabetic dogs and may reflect mild liver cell damage related to decreased blood flow from dehydration.

 What might a urinalysis indicate if my dog has diabetes mellitus?

 The presence or absence of ketones in the urine should be evaluated in diabetic dogs.
 Ketones are byproducts of fat metabolism.
-Increased mobilization of fat occurs in diabetic dogs because their insulin deficiency causes poor use of carbohydrates as an energy source.
+When cells don't get the insulin signal to absorb glucose from the blood (because of insulin deficiency or resistance), then the body breaks down fats, producing ketones to supply energy.
 Depending upon your dog's clinical signs, the presence of ketones in the urine may indicate a more severe or long-standing case of diabetes mellitus.

-Once my dog has been started on insulin therapy, what monitoring tests will be necessary?
+Once my dog starts insulin therapy, what monitoring tests will be necessary?

-When insulin therapy is first started, monitoring your dog's response to therapy by periodic blood glucose determinations is important.
-Ideally, this involves serial blood or serum glucose measurements in the form of a glucose curve.
-Because of the nature of most dogs, hospitalization and serial blood sampling, no matter how gentle, may result in stress-related increases in blood glucose that will confound the results of a glucose curve.
+When your dog first starts insulin therapy, it is important to monitor their response to therapy by doing periodic blood glucose testing.
+Ideally, this involves successive blood or serum glucose measurements in the form of a glucose curve.
+Hospitalization and serial blood sampling, no matter how gentle, may result in stress-related increases in blood glucose that will confound the results of a glucose curve.

-New technology has allowed the adoption of home glucose monitoring with the use of a simple device such as an AlphaTRAK®2 or OneTouch Ultra® glucometer.
-A newer method of home testing (FreeStyle Libre) that uses a skin-mounted sensor is currently under investigation.
-Your veterinarian will let you know if they feel this is right for your dog.
+New technology has allowed for home glucose monitoring with the use of a simple device such as an AlphaTRAK®2 or OneTouch Ultra® glucometer.
+A newer method of home testing (FreeStyle Libre®) that uses a skin-mounted sensor is becoming more commonly used as well.
 Additional home monitoring can involve the evaluation of urine for the presence of glucose, although this is not a very sensitive way to monitor glucose levels.

-At home, the most important thing you can do for your dog is careful monitoring of his appetite, water consumption, energy level, and urine output.
+At home, the most important thing you can do for your dog is to carefully monitor his appetite, water consumption, energy level, and urine output.
 Any changes may signify the need for additional testing and/or adjustments in the insulin dosage.
-It is very important that you do not make adjustments in the insulin dosage without first consulting your veterinarian!
+It is very important that you do not adjust the insulin dosage without first consulting your veterinarian!

 At the beginning of insulin therapy, more frequent (daily) monitoring of blood glucose (with or without testing urine glucose) is indicated.
 Either very high or very low glucose levels indicate the need for adjustments in insulin dosage with the guidance of your veterinarian.

-Once your dog's optimal insulin dosage has been determined and his diabetes is well regulated, monitoring may involve regular glucose curves or random 'spot checks' of urine for the presence of glucose to screen for signs of overdose or remission, which would indicate a need to return to your veterinarian for more sensitive testing.
+Once your dog's optimal insulin dosage has been determined, and his diabetes is well regulated, monitoring may involve regular glucose curves or random “spot checks” of urine for the presence of glucose to screen for signs of overdose or remission that would indicate a need to return to your veterinarian for more sensitive testing.

 Serum fructosamine level may be recommended to evaluate your dog's response to insulin therapy.
 Fructosamine level reflects your dog’s average glucose level over the past 7-14 days.
 Fructosamine is measured from a single blood sample.
 No special preparation (e.g., fasting) is required.